tox-dev/detox/README.md

 in the same way and with the same options with which you would run `tox`, see the [tox home page](http://tox.readthedocs.io) for more info.

 Additionally, detox offers a `-n` or `--num` option to set the number of concurrent processes to use.

-## Note

-detox runs on python2.7 and python3.4+ (but supports creation of all environments supported of the underlying "tox" command)